Moving Into a New Home: A Checklist

 List of Household Items Needed for a New Home

-Whether you decide to pack them or buy them new, you’ll need the following things when you get to your new house:
+Whether you decide to pack them with your or purchase them once you move in, you’ll need the following items when you get to your new home.

 • Paper products like toilet paper and paper towels